Language selection

 Know your client

-Financing or leasing entities must verify the identity of persons and entities for certain activities and transactions, and carry out other customer due diligence activities as described below when they engage in the financing or leasing of:
+Financing or leasing entities must verify the identity of persons and entities for certain activities and transactions, and carry out other customer due diligence activities as described below:

 When to verify the identity of persons and entities

-Financing or leasing entities must verify the identity of persons or entities who undertake the following prescribed activities and transactions:
+Financing or leasing entities must verify the identity of persons and entities for certain activities and transactions.

 Methods to verify the identity of persons and entities